airspot-dev/krules/doc/README.md

 # Documentation generator

-With this packet you can generate
+With this packet you can generate KRules documentation in your local machine.

 ## Setup environment